MicrosoftDocs/visualstudio-docs/docs/csharp-ide/code-generation/generate-constructor.md

 # Generate a constructor in C# #
 **What:** Lets you immediately generate the code for a new constructor on a class.

-**When:** You introduce a new constructor or want to modify an existing one and want to properly declare it, automatically.
+**When:** You introduce a new constructor and want to properly declare it automatically, or you modify an existing constructor.

 **Why:** You could declare the constructor before using it, however this feature will generate it, with the proper parameters, automatically.
 Furthermore, modifying an existing constructor requires updating all the callsites unless you use this feature to update them automatically.